Introducing Governmentese

 Maximizing Funding Potential – from Emission Reductions Alberta.
 If you want to know more about the organizations funding innovation and clean technology, please join here.

-Discovery Grant – Submission of a Notification of Intent to apply Live Q&A. Date: July 9, 2020 from 1 to 2 P.M.
-(ET).
+Discovery Grant – Submission of a Notification of Intent to apply Live Q&A. Date: July 9, 2020, from 1 to 2 PM (ET).
+To participate in the Live Q&A, please click here.

-Oil Sands Conference & Trade Show with event’s them “Technology Changes Everything”.
-Date: September 16 – 17, 2020 at Suncor Community Leisure Centre Fort McMurray, Alberta. https://oilsandstradeshow.com/
+Oil Sands Conference & Trade Show with the event’s theme “Technology Changes Everything.”
+Date: September 16 – 17, 2020, at Suncor Community Leisure Centre Fort McMurray, Alberta.
+For more details, visit this link.

 12. Business Award Deadlines

 The Stevie Awards for Great Employers recognize the world’s best companies to work for, and the HR teams, professionals, achievements, new products, and suppliers that help to create and drive great places to work.
-Submission of nomination is until July 22, 2020. https://stevies-sage.secure-platform.com/a
+Submission of nominations is open until July 22, 2020.
+For more information and to submit nominations, visit this link.

 Minister’s Seniors Service Awards: Recognize Albertans and organizations that make a difference in the lives of seniors and their communities.
-Nominations for the 2020 awards are being accepted until Aug.
-11, 2020. https://www.alberta.ca/ministers-seniors-service-awards.aspx
+Nominations for the 2020 awards are being accepted until August 11, 2020.
+To learn more and submit nominations, please visit this link.

 13. Government Update